 - Test new sensor technologies in space-like environments.

 - Calibrate/validate space-based measurements and retrieval algorithms.

-Most of NASA Dryden's science aircraft are based at the Dryden Aircraft Operations Facility in Palmdale, CA. They include a Douglas DC-8 jetliner converted into a flying science laboratory, two high-altitude Lockheed ER-2s and a Gulfstream C-20A (G-III).
-In addition, two Northrop Grumman Global Hawks and a General Atomics Predator B named "Ikhana," all unmanned remotely operated aircraft, are based at Dryden's main facility at Edwards, CA, as is a Beechcraft B200 Super King Air used for both science and aeronautical research.
+Most of NASA Armstrong's science aircraft are based at the Science and Aircraft Integration Facility (SAIF) in Palmdale, CA. They include a Douglas DC-8 jetliner converted into a flying science laboratory, two high-altitude Lockheed ER-2s and a Gulfstream C-20A (G-III).
+In addition, two Northrop Grumman Global Hawks and a General Atomics Predator B named "Ikhana," all unmanned remotely operated aircraft, are based at Armstrong's main facility at Edwards, CA, as is a Beechcraft B200 Super King Air used for both science and aeronautical research.

 DC-8 airborne science laboratory NASA's DC-8 aircraft carries sensors that collect data in support of scientific projects serving the world science community.
 These studies include archaeology, ecology, soil science, geography, hydrology, meteorology, atmospheric chemistry, oceanography, volcanology, and biology.
 The four-engine aircraft has been highly modified to support NASA's science missions, including sensor development, and satellite sensor verification.
 The DC-8 flies at altitudes from 1,000 to 42,000 feet for up to 12 hours, although most science missions last between 6 and 10 hours.
 The aircraft has a range of 5,400 nautical miles.
 The DC-8 can carry 30,000 lb of scientific instruments and equipment.